hazelcast/hazelcast/site/docs/sql/intro.md

-As we already saw, a streaming query never completes on its own and its lifecycle is coupled to the shell, but normally you want to create a long-running query that lives on independently.
+As we already saw, a streaming query never completes on its own and its lifecycle is coupled to the shell, but normally you want to create a long-running query that lives independently.
 We achieved this with `CREATE JOB`.

 Let's try it out by publishing some events to the Kafka topic and